 Fun fact: There is a statute of limitations on most kinds of debt that prevents debt collectors from being able to successfully sue you for a judgment to collect on “old” debt.

-What “old” means varies by debt type and state.
-And the statute of limitations on debt doesn’t mean debt collectors can stop trying to collect from you.
-It simply means they can’t sue you for it.
+However, what “old” means varies by debt type and state.
+Plus, the statute of limitations on debt doesn’t mean debt collectors can stop trying to collect from you — it simply means they can’t sue you for it.
 Or, more specifically, they can’t sue you for repayment of the debt and win if you show up to court and prove that the statute of limitations has caused your debt to expire.

 Otherwise known as “time-barred” debt, you can see what the statute of limitations on your debt is by state using this guide.

-The bad news is that federal student loans are exempt from ever being considered time-barred debt.
+The bad news for federal student loan holders is that these loans are exempt from ever being considered time-barred debt.
 Thus, they aren’t eligible to expire under the statute of limitations on debt.
 A rule in The Higher Education Act is the reason for this exemption.

 Note that the statute of limitations refers to debt that’s in default.
 Therefore, if you make a payment on your defaulted debt (or agree to do so), you’ll reset the clock on the statute of limitations for your debt.